 Xavier Charvin Andlau-Hombourg, owner of the vineyard, winemaker, and oenologist will pass on his passion.
 On the program: wine tasting of the estate, visit of the vineyard and winery, wine councils, recognition of aromas, the creation of wine assemblages ‘Vigne de Paris-Bagatelle’ is located at 10 Route du Champ d”Entraînement, 75116 Paris, France.

-Plunge into the surreal world of mauve wines and intoxicate yourself in the exotic swill of liquid.
+Plunge into the surreal world of mauve wines and intoxicate yourself in the exotic swill of liquid with these exotic wine tours near Paris, France.
 You can also try the burgundy wine tours from Paris or Loire Valley wine tours from Paris.
 Browse through our suggestions and surf over the seemingly lavish vineyards, fascinating one’s assortment of curiosity.
 Hope our virtual guide to the vineyards near Paris helps you in the endeavor once and if you decide to detour for a vacation in France

 Looking To Book An International Holiday?